[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 TF_LOG=DEBUG <terraform command>

 Another thing that you might find helpful is to persist logs in a file by setting the TF_LOG_PATH environment variable.
-Check out this Terraform Debug tutorial for some hands-on examples.
+Check out this Terraform debug tutorial for some hands-on examples.

-12. Build modules wherever possible
+12. Build small, reusable modules wherever possible

 If there is no community module available for your use case, it is encouraged to build your own module.
 Even though sometimes, you will start by building something that seems trivial, as your Infrastructure matures, you will need to come back to your simple module and add more features to it.

-Of course, this will also help when you have to replicate your code in another environment,, as all you will need to do is create an object from that module and populate it with the correct parameters for the new environment.
+Of course, this will also help when you have to replicate your code in another environment, as all you will need to do is create an object from that module and populate it with the correct parameters for the new environment.

 13. Use loops and conditionals

 Your code should be able to create multiple instances of a resource whenever possible, so a recommendation would be to use count or for_each on the ones that may change from one environment to the other.
-This, combined with conditionals, will give you the flexibility to accommodate many different use cases with the same code and offer genericity to your parameters.

-14. Use functions
+14. Use built-in functions

 As well as loops and conditionals, Terraform functions are essential when it comes to achieving genericity in your code.
 They make your code more dynamic and ensure your configuration is DRY.